More on subduction zones

 as the minority view.

 - the presence of basalts in the suite demands a mantle

 - what does the volume of arc magmatism indicate?

 - corner flow model

-and replenishment of the source material.
+for convection above the slab and replenishment of the source material.

 Growth of arc root: Beneath